darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 - right-click on a tag in the _tag dictionary_ window which will bring up a pop-up menu, then select the “attach tag” menu item.
 - double-click on a tag in the _tag dictionary_ window.
 - right-click on a tag shown in the _attached tags_ view to show a pop-up menu.
 If some of the selected images do not currently have that tag, the "attach tag to all" menu item will attach that tag to all the selected images.
-- Type into the text box and press the “new” button or Enter.
+- Type into the text box and press the "new" button or the Enter key.
 This will create the tag if it doesn't already exist, and attach it to the selected images.
 - Press Ctrl+T to open a small text box at the bottom of the central view of the lighttable.
 Type in the name of a tag and press Enter.
 The tag will be created if it doesn't exist, and the tag will be attached to all the selected images.
 - Drag an image or group of images and drop it onto the desired tag.